Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: A necessary condition for a holographic CFT

-Therefore, we conclude that there is no dual gravity for $\mathcal{A}\not=1$, which provides a necessary condition to determine if a CFT$_{2}$ is holographic.
-This is consistent with that for a single interval, though there are two boundary points, the holographic dual IR EE only counts one point.
+Thus, we conclude that there is no dual gravity for $\mathcal{A}\not=1$, which provides a necessary condition for determining whether a CFT$_{2}$ is holographic.
+Furthermore, $\mathcal{A}=1$ is a necessary condition for any holographic CFT.
+This is consistent with the fact that, for a single interval, although there are two boundary points, the holographic dual IR EE only counts one point.